 Policy: The organization's annual budget is prepared and approved annually.
-The budget is prepared by Council staff and first reviewed by the entire Finance Committee.
+The budget is prepared by Council staff and first reviewed by the Finance Committee.
 The budget is to be approved by the Board of Directors for each fiscal year.
 The budget is revised during the year as needed and any changes must be approved by the Board of Directors.

-- The Office Assistant, Office Manager, Accountant, Program Manager, and Executive Director will work together to ensure that the annual budget is an accurate reflection of programmatic and infrastructure goals for the coming fiscal year. - The Accountant will ensure that the budget is developed using the Council's standard revenue recognition (p.
-X) and cost allocation (p.
-X) procedures. - The Accountant will present a draft budget to the Finance Committee at least 15 days prior to the end of the fiscal year for review and approval.
-The Treasurer shall submit the approved draft budget to the full Board of Directors at least 15 days in advance of its next meeting. - The budget shall contain revenues and expenses forecasted by funding source. - The Board of Directors will review and approve the budget at its July meeting in the early part of the start of the fiscal year [DT6].
+- Procedure A: The Office Manager, Accountant, Program Manager, and Executive Director will work together to ensure that the annual budget is an accurate reflection of programmatic and infrastructure goals for the coming fiscal year. - Procedure B: The Accountant will ensure that the budget is developed using the Council's standard Revenue Recognition and Expense Allocation procedures in the sections below.

+- Procedure C: The Accountant will present a draft budget to the Finance Committee at least 15 days prior to the last Council meeting before the end of the fiscal year for review and approval.
+The Treasurer shall submit the approved draft budget to the full Board of Directors at least 7 days in advance of its next meeting. - Procedure D: The budget shall contain revenues and expenses forecasted by funding source. - Procedure E: The Board of Directors will review and approve the budget at the last meeting prior to the start of the fiscal year.
+In the event that a budget is not adopted at that time, the Board of Directors may adopt an interim budget for the first quarter and would review the full year budget at its next meeting.